esthedebeste/thau/client/readme.md

 Thau doesn't need a developer account, it doesn't need any shared secrets, if you wanted to you could implement "Login With" without even having a backend.
 It's a completely open & free method of authentication, powered by cryptography.

+Also, if you don't feel like adding a new package to your project, you can also use Thau through OpenID Connect (Implicit Flow), discovery document available [here](https://thau.herokuapp.com/openid/openid-configuration)

 ## Examples

 ### [Express](https://npmjs.com/express)